What Is Rebecca Gayheart's Net Worth?

 Early Life

-In 1990, Gayheart appeared in a New York University short film, "Whatever Happened to Mason Reese?," directed by her boyfriend, Brett Ratner.
-Two years later, she landed the role of Hannah Mayberry on "Loving," appearing in more than 140 episodes of the series.
+IGayheart's early on-screen work included a 1990 New York University short film, "Whatever Happened to Mason Reese?," directed by her then-boyfriend, Brett Ratner.
+In 1992, she landed her first major television role as Hannah Mayberry on the ABC soap opera "Loving," appearing in more than 140 episodes.

 Getty